altgans/altgans.github.io/src/posts/linux-setup.md

 ```

 also found out that `fish` provides `open` by default, so no need for `xdg-open`
-TODO backup my .dotfiles and version control them (stow?)
+TODO: backup my .dotfiles and version control them (stow?)

 2025-10-22 00:07
 I found the holy grail of dotfiles management -- [Dotfiles Management - mitxela.com](https://mitxela.com/projects/dotfiles_management)
 I created a .dotfiles folder in my home, did an init bare git on it, set to my root / and then add files to it via a helper function.
 No need for any other dotfiles management software!
 Universal git!
-TODO look into git/exclude
+TODO: look into git/exclude

 2025-10-24 11:04
 set my ublock to follow the recommended filters -- <https://github.com/yokoffing/filterlists>
 DONE block youtube recommendations and shorts -- <https://github.com/gijsdev/ublock-hide-yt-shorts>
-TODO block 'login with google'
+TODO: block 'login with google'
 DONE block youtube auto dub
 DONE see <https://old.reddit.com/r/uBlockOrigin/wiki/solutions/youtube#wiki_video_annotations> for all the above
-TODO highlight todos in markdown/neovim :)
+TODO: highlight todos in markdown/neovim :)
-TODO look into fedora for thin client (for pihole)
+TODO: look into fedora for thin client (for pihole)
-TODO set auto suspend on linux
+TODO: set auto suspend on linux

 2025-10-24 13:11
-TODO allow to click on links in neovim
+TODO: allow to click on links in neovim
 E: works with `gx`, but not mapped in lazyvim
-TODO dump this link somewhere -- <https://scrollguard.app/>
+TODO: dump this link somewhere -- <https://scrollguard.app/>
-TODO get updates on new blogs (RSS)
+TODO: get updates on new blogs (RSS)
-TODO set up Jujutsu (as git replacement)
+TODO: set up Jujutsu (as git replacement)

 2025-10-24 14:00
-TODO look into fedora atomic images, they seem like another intersting alternative to `nix` and keeping an immutable system. maybe I could try to get this system working on fedora, and otherwise set up manjaro with file encryption?
+TODO: look into fedora atomic images, they seem like another intersting alternative to `nix` and keeping an immutable system. maybe I could try to get this system working on fedora, and otherwise set up manjaro with file encryption?

 2025-10-24 16:05
 maybe change to rofi for a beautfiul fullscreen app launcher? (seen here -- <https://github.com/kianblakley/niri-land?tab=readme-ov-file>)
-TODO look into [Amberol – Apps for GNOME](https://apps.gnome.org/Amberol/) music player
+TODO: look into [Amberol – Apps for GNOME](https://apps.gnome.org/Amberol/) music player
 set music keys for niri on via ipc (Mod+Alt+567 inc dec mute; 890 prev next pause)
 decided to start 'my' keybinds with `my..` in the comment blocks, to better distinguish them from pre-set keybinds
 installed `paru`
-TODO improve bluetooth integration to allow to skip music (MPRIS?)
+TODO: improve bluetooth integration to allow to skip music (MPRIS?)
-TODO set up `espanso`?
+TODO: set up `espanso`?

 2025-10-26 22:29
 installed `logseq`, `treesheets`, `freeplane`